 Seasons on Lofoten Islands

 I will tell you about the four seasons of Lofoten.

 If you arrived in the Lofoten Islands from early December to mid-January, the sun will not rise at all.
-As photography is all about light what can we do when it is simply not there?
+Since photography is all about light, what can we do when it just isn’t there?

 Winter is the best time of year if you want to see the Aurora and the snowy mountains.
 If you’re lucky and the ground is covered in fresh snow, the snow-white scenery will be amazing.

 I believe that the best time for photography is between early February and the second half of March.

-Besides, from early February the days become relatively long.
-But at the same time, the sun does not rise high above the horizon which gives long shadows that look so good for photographs.
-At night you can take pictures of Aurora.
+Also, the days are relatively long from the beginning of February.
+But at the same time, the sun does not rise high above the horizon, which gives long shadows that look so good in photos.
+Aurora can be photographed at night.

-Not surprising this time of the year is absolutely not interesting for travel and shooting on Lofoten Islands.
+Not surprisingly, this time of year is absolutely uninteresting for travel and filming in the Lofoten Islands.
 The mountains are full of melted and wet snow.
 The vegetation has not yet woken up from winter hibernation.

 For your first visit to the Lofoten Islands, summer is the best time.
-In the summer, it’s time to relax on the beaches and go hiking.
+Summer is the best time to relax on the beaches and go hiking.
 Despite the crowds of tourists, you will love it there.
-From early June to mid-July there is the realm of the Midnight Sun, a period without dark time.
-This is a great moment to shout from the mountain peaks where you can see the sun and the valleys it illuminates.
+From early June to mid-July the kingdom of the Midnight Sun is a period without dark time.
+It’s a great time to shout from the mountain peaks, where you can see the sun and the valleys it illuminates.

 Autumn is the time for a thoughtful photo trip suitable for an experienced photographer who knows exactly what you want.

 It is advisable to stay no later than mid-October, otherwise, there is a risk that the winds will tear away all the leaves from the trees, storms and bad weather will start and your journey will turn into anticipation of an opportunity to go out.

 The best time for hiking